Foto: Visit Valdres

 Day 2: Lemonsjøen - Ruten

-On your first day, you will travel on a gravel road through wooded Murudalen and along several mesmerizing rivers until you come to the village of Skåbu.
+On your first cycling day, you will travel on a gravel road through the wooded valley of Murudalen and along several mesmerizing rivers until you come to the village of Skåbu.
 From there it is not far to your next accommodation.

 Accommodation: Ruten Fjellstue